hyokunkwak/Sequential-thinking-ultra-mcp/README.md

 3. Track quality metrics to ensure high-standard reasoning
 4. Detect and correct any cognitive biases in your thinking
 5. Manage your thinking budget efficiently with appropriate mode
-6. Branch into parallel paths for comprehensive exploration
+6. Use branching to explore different reasoning paths
 7. Adjust confidence levels based on evidence and analysis
-8. Use serial mode for depth, parallel for breadth, hybrid for both
+8. Choose mode labels based on reasoning style needed
 9. Set qualityMetrics scores honestly (0-5) for each dimension
 10. Mark metaCheckpoint=true periodically for self-evaluation
 11. Only set nextThoughtNeeded to false when quality threshold is met